 As the pandemic continues we must begin to put actions in place to quantify the impact of this outbreak.

-By attending this webinar you will discover statistical methodologies which will help rescue your trial from the challenges caused by the COVID-19 pandemic.
+By watching this webinar you will discover statistical methodologies which will help rescue your trial from the challenges caused by the COVID-19 pandemic.

 Niccolo’ is a Principal Statistician at Quanticate and has worked on a large variety of projects spanning many TAs and Phase I to IV, providing input to study design and conduct as well as planning and executing statistical analysis and interacting with regulatory agencies.
 Prior to joining Quanticate in 2015, he worked as a research fellow for nearly 7 years in Medical Statistics at the University of Milan and 2 years in the European Commission Joint Research Centre.